comp-neural-circuits/novelty-via-inhibitory-plasticity/README.md

 Visualisation and further processing steps are performed in jupyter notebooks.
 Specify the name of the file to be analysed in the respective notebooks.

-Most Figures require running multiple simulations.
+To test if the simulations were successful we provide two example notebooks

-- for the unique sequence paradigm: Figure_Unique_Sequence.ipynb
+- for the unique sequence paradigm:   Figure_sequence_violation.ipynb
-- standard SSA oddball experiment with disinhibition: Figure_odball_disinhibition.ipynb
+- oddball experiment:
+Figure_oddball_paradigm.ipynb

 #### Figure generating notebooks

 Note that some of the post processing steps performed in the notebooks are only compatible with certain stimulation parameters and or various other stimulation paradigms not specified here.

 Upon publication we will provide all accompanying figure generating data.

-In case you would like to generate all the figures shown in the paper, please send an email to ga84zah@mytum.de, we are happy to provide you with the corresponding datafiles, that would be too large to include in this repository.
+In case you would like to generate all the figures shown in the paper, please send an email to ga84zah@mytum.de, we are happy to provide you with the corresponding datafiles.
+They are too large to include in this repository.

-Further commenting and clean up will be made prior to publication to ensure reusability and reproducibility of all figures.
+Further commenting and clean up will be made prior to publication to ensure reusability and reproducibility.

 [1] A. Litwin-Kumar & B. Doiron.
 Formation and maintenance of neuronal assemblies through synaptic plasticity.
 Nature Communications (2014).
 Copyright notice: